 Second, the adoption of drones may lead us down a slippery slope towards more war and more civilian harm, not less.
 Surveillance drones undergird the narrative of ‘precision’, which makes contemporary warfare politically viable and socially acceptable.
 But the perceived accuracy of contemporary aerial warfare is, just as in the Hawija-case, subverted by the empirical reality.
 Despite an abundance of intelligence, the US track record in Afghanistan, Pakistan, Yemen and Somalia shows that civilian harm is still staggeringly common.
 Investigations by Human Rights organisation Reprieve revealed that between 2002-2014, the US killed 1147 people while targeting just 41 terrorists.
 In one case, a horrifying 128 civilians were killed in six strikes aimed at just one target.

 In conclusion, we encourage public and policymakers alike to think carefully and critically on this issue.
 Acquiring more drones may indeed resolve a perceived “drone scarcity,” but the illusion that the constant gaze of a drone will allow us to better understand and respond to complex political realities on the ground is false.
 Deploying Dutch MQ Reaper drones, and the predicted arming of them, will therefore more likely repeat than resolve the mistakes made in Hawija.
 Subjecting local publics to the spectre of drones loitering overhead – and the accompanying fear and psychological trauma – without questioning the underlying logic of these methods of warfare is strategically and morally wrong.
 Technology alone will not win this war, but it may lead us into the next.

-English version of the op-ed was written by Jack Davies and Neil Wilson.
+English version of the op-ed was co-written by Jack Davies and Neil Wilson.